MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data\_MasterCount:integer -** number of masters in the diagram

-  - **Data\_MaxCoauthUsers:integer -** maximum number of users coauthoring at any point of time in the session Filesystem, Registry, First Party, SDX
+  - **Data\_MaxCoauthUsers:integer -** maximum number of users co-authoring at any point of time in the session Filesystem, Registry, First Party, SDX

   - **Data\_MaxTilesAutoSizeOn:integer -** Maximum number of tiles of a page for which auto size was enabled